The Moments (English band): Career

 The Moments started out being called the Frantiks or the Frantik Ones, later changed to Steve Marriott and the Moonlights, and finally becoming the Moments.
 Due to Marriott's hyperactive nature, he had a habit of changing the group's name at this early time, until the success of later band Small Faces made it commercially unviable to do so any more.
 The original Frantiks line-up included Marriott, Johnny Herve, Tony McIntyre, Colin Green and Dennis Thompson.
 Marriott would sometimes have his girlfriend, English actress Adrienne Posta (whom he had met when they were pupils at the Italia Conti Academy), share vocals with him on duets.
 Their early musical style was heavily influenced by Buddy Holly, of whom Marriott was a big fan.

 The Frantiks recorded a cover version of Cliff Richard's song "Move It" with former Shadows drummer Tony Meehan who was brought in to help with production.
 Despite the single being hawked around the major record companies no one was interested and the song was consequently never released.
-It was at this point that original members Dennis Thompson and Johnny Herve quit the group and Marriott changed the bands' name to Steve Marriott and The Moments.
+It was at this point that original members Dennis Thompson and Johnny Herve quit the group and Marriott changed the band's name to Steve Marriott and The Moments.
 The new line-up now had Barry Hewitt on bass, Tony McIntyre on drums, Steve Marriott on lead vocals and rhythm guitar, Johnny Weider (ex Johnny Kidd and the Pirates) on lead guitar and Allen Ellett on keyboards and vocals.
 They soon became more R&B influenced and found a manager, Tony Calder (who several years later established the Immediate label with Andrew Loog Oldham.
 The band were each earning a wage of £30 a week (£10 more than Marriott would later be paid by Don Arden in Small Faces).